The Accessibility Tick Programme helps New Zealand organisations become more accessible and inclusive of people with disabilities.

 We first help member organisations understand their current accessibility state in the following 9 areas of competency: Commitment, Physical Environments, Employer Support/Workplace Adjustments, Communication and Marketing, Products and Services, Information Communication Technology, Recruitment and Selection, Career Development, and Suppliers/Partners.

-Organisations are then supported in developing and implementing an achievable annual plan to improve their accessibility.
+Organisations are then supported in developing and implementing an achievable annual plan to improve their overall disability inclusion.

 When they have their own programme in place, they may seek to be awarded the Accessibility Tick.
-The Accessibility Tick is a public recognition of an organisation’s ongoing commitment to becoming accessible and inclusive of people with disabilities.
+The tick is a public recognition of an organisation’s ongoing commitment to becoming accessible and inclusive of people with disabilities.